$R_K$ and $R_{K^*}$ in an Aligned 2HDM with Right-Handed Neutrinos: Introduction

-Any signal of possible lepton non-universality would be striking evidence for physics Beyond the SM (BSM).
-Therefore, the $R_{K}$ and $R_{K^*}$ anomalies attracted the attention of theoretical particle physicists and several new physics scenarios have been proposed to accommodate these results, for a review, see \cite{DAmico:2017mtc} and related references.
+Any signal of possible lepton nonuniversality would be striking evidence for physics beyond the SM (BSM).
+Therefore, the $R_{K}$ and $R_{K^*}$ anomalies attracted the attention of theoretical particle physicists and several new physics scenarios have been proposed to accommodate these results, see \citeRK.

-A non-trivial flavour structure in the lepton sector is already required, beyond the SM, in order to explain the observation of neutrino oscillations.
-Therefore, it is plausible and very attractive if the mechanism behind the $B$ anomalies can be related to the same physics responsible for the non-zero neutrino masses and oscillations.
+A nontrivial flavor structure in the lepton sector is already required, beyond the SM, in order to explain the observation of neutrino oscillations.
+Therefore, it is plausible and very attractive if the mechanism behind the $B$ anomalies can be related to the same physics responsible for the nonzero neutrino masses and oscillations.
 In view of this, one then ought to explore extensions of the SM able to address both phenomena.